 We thank you for your service to our country.
 We look forward to assisting you in your transition from active duty to Veteran status.

 Transition and Care Management Team

-The Transition and Care Management Team, previously known as Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn (OEF/OIF/OND) Care Management Team, helps to ensure a smooth transition of health care services is provided for all returning service members and Veterans.
+The Transition and Care Management Team, previously known as Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn (OEF/OIF/OND) Care Management Team, helps to ensure a smooth transition of health care services is provided for all Post 9/11 Veterans.
 The Transition and Care Management Team also provides case management and care coordination for all severely ill, injured and impaired combat Veterans, including those suffering from: